whiteboxml/teaching-ml-in-production/docs/airflow_setup.md

 1. Switch to postgres user: `sudo su postgres` (introduce your password).
 2. You will access psql, the command line application to manage Postgres on the computer: `psql`.
 3. Execute the following query: `CREATE USER airflow WITH ENCRYPTED PASSWORD 'airflow';`
-4. Create airflow database: `CREATE DATABASE renfe;`
+4. Create airflow database: `CREATE DATABASE airflow;`
 5. Give permissions to airflow user in airflow database: `GRANT ALL PRIVILEGES ON DATABASE airflow TO airflow`;
 6. Quit psql with `\q`.